quintonn/QBic/README.md

    The easiest fix for this is to create or move the project into a different location (e.g. c:\MyProjects\).
    Another solution might be to change the **Identity** of the appPool, or give it access to the source\repos folder.

+### Unable to delete SQLite dll
+When using SQLite (instead of MS-SQL) you might see an error when building your applicatio that the SQLite dll could not be removed.
+As mentioned above, many steps have been taken to eliminate this error, but it might still ocurr from time to time.

+The simplest solution for this has been to run the following command in an elevated command prompt:
+> iisreset

 # Projects using QBic
 Some projects that have used, or are using, QBic are listed below.